He's been suffering from incredibly bad mojo lately.

 We need to get our mojos working again.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'mojo'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'mojo.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 probably of African origin; akin to Fulani moco'o medicine man